“They gave us world class, but all we needed was the basics.”

 0 Comments

 Want to get through your remediation project successfully?
-Doing these two things helps dramatically increase your chances of success. #fearlessmedtech #remediation #fda #medicaldevice #medtech #quality #compliance #QMS About the AuthorTravis Smith is the founder and managing director of Square-1 Engineering, a life sciences consulting firm, providing end to end technical project services to companies which design, develop and or manufacture products in Southern California.
-He successfully served the life sciences marketplace in SoCal for over 15 years specializing in engineering services, consulting, project outsourcing and leadership development.
-In 2019 he was recognized as a ‘40 Under 40’ honoree by the Greater Irvine Chamber of Commerce as a top leader in Orange County, CA. Archives
+Doing these two things helps dramatically increase your chances of success. #fearlessmedtech #remediation #fda #medicaldevice #medtech #quality #compliance #QMS About the AuthorTravis Smith is the founder and managing director of Square-1 Engineering, a medical device consulting firm, providing end to end engineering and compliance services.
+He successfully served the life sciences marketplace in SoCal for over 15 years and has been recognized as a ‘40 Under 40’ honoree by the Greater Irvine Chamber of Commerce as a top leader in Orange County, CA. Categories

 All